Azure/Enterprise-Scale/docs/enterprise-scale-iab/use-git-pipeline.md

     e.
 Commit changes to your feature branch and create a pull request.

     f. **Wait for deployment to succeed** and merge pull request to **main** branch. **Feature** branch can be deleted after the successful merge.

-Please note that this is going to take some time to complete (about 40 minutes) as the VHub, Gateways and Azure Firewall are deployed.
-After a successful deployment, a VHub, VPN Gateway and Azure Firewall resources will be created in your Azure subscription:
+    g.
+In this section we deployed the DINE policy for a VHUB resource.
+This policy ensures that the VHUB will be deployed in a compliant way.
+The platform will evaluate compliance state.
+This will take some time (from minutes up to multiple hours) once the compliance state is evaluated you can remediate out of compliance resources via portal or follow [this instruction](./troubleshooting.md#Deploy-resource-specified-in-DINE-policies) to kickstart the process.

+    Once the policy is remediated the following resources should be deployed:

     ![_Figure_](./media/wt-3.3-6.png)